GroupEat/groupeat-api/workbench/groupeat/auth/docs/api/main.md

             "activated": false
         }

-### Retrieve token [GET]
+### Retrieve token [PUT]

 Retrieve the authentication token of an already registered user.
+This route should be a GET but for security reasons (the plain password should not appear in a URL) it is a PUT.

 + Request